GaiSamuel/ET6-Suggested-Study/python.md

 ## Tutorials and Courses

+- [Programming 24](https://programming-24.mooc.fi): Introduction to programming Python from the University of Helsinki.
+- [Automate the Boring Stuff](https://automatetheboringstuff.com): A pleasant introduction to Python with plenty of examples and exercises.
+  - By the same author - [Cracking Codes with Python](https://inventwithpython.com/cracking/): Practice Python by studying codes, cyphers and encryption.
 - [Computational Core: Introduction to Python (KSU)](https://textbooks.cs.ksu.edu/intro-python/): A great course with live exercises, program visualization (_Python Tutor_) and worked examples.
 - [Python for Everybody](https://www.py4e.com): This web site is building a set of free materials, lectures, book and assignments to help students learn how